espruino/EspruinoDocs/boards/Pixl.js.md

 Pixl.js can be powered in multiple ways:

 * **Micro USB** - the Micro USB connector can easily provide power to your Pixl.js (there is no data connection)
-* **CR2032 Lithium Battery** - a CR2032 battery will power Pixl.js for around 20 days with light JavaScript usage
+* **CR2032 Lithium battery** - a CR2032 battery will power Pixl.js for around 20 days with light JavaScript usage
 * **`Vin` pins** - available via the Arduino header, or the separate pin header to the side.
-You can supply 3v - 16v which is regulated down to 3.3v for Pixl.js
+You can supply 3v - 16v which is regulated down to 3.3v for Pixl.js.
+The unpopulated pins to the side are spaces to accommodate a connector for [JST PHR-2 Batteries](/Battery).
 * **CR2032 LiPo battery** - you can not use a CR2032 LiPo battery without some minor modifications as the voltage is too high.
 There is a small solder jumper below the CR2032 holder.
 Cut the existing connection and solder between the other two pads.
 This causes the battery to be connected via the voltage regulator. **Note:** the LiPo will then be connected directly to Vin, and you will be unable to use the USB for power (as it'll connect to LiPo to 5v).
 * **CR2032 battery backup** - the CR2032 can be used as a backup when Vin/USB power is not present.
 Cut the trace in the solder jumper below the CR2032 holder, and add a surface mount diode to the two pads to the right of it.